 Bleeding from diverticula is a rare complication.
-When diverticula bleed, blood may appear in the toilet or in your stool.
+When diverticula bleed, you may find blood in the toilet or in your stool.
 Bleeding can be severe, but it may stop by itself and not need treatment.
-Bleeding diverticula are caused by a small blood vessel in a diverticulum that weakens and finally bursts.
 If you have bleeding from your rectum, you should see your doctor.
-If the bleeding does not stop, surgery may be needed.
+You may need surgery if the bleeding does not stop.

-Abscess, perforation, and peritonitis
+· Abscess, perforation, and peritonitis

-The infection causing diverticulitis often clears up after a few days of treatment with antibiotics.
-If the condition gets worse, an abscess may form in your colon.
-An abscess is an infected area with pus that may cause swelling and destroy tissue.
+The infection causing diverticulitis often clears up after taking antibiotics for a few days.
+If your condition gets worse, an abscess may have formed in your colon.
+An abscess is an infected area with pus, that may cause swelling and destroy tissue.
 Sometimes the infected diverticula may develop small holes called perforations.
 These perforations allow pus to leak out of the colon into your abdominal area.
 If the abscess is small and remains in your colon, it may clear up after treatment with antibiotics.
 If not, your doctor may need to drain it.

 To drain the abscess, your doctor uses a needle and a small tube called a catheter.
-The doctor inserts the needle through the skin under a local anaesthetic (you will be awake but the area being treated will be numbed) and drains the fluid through the catheter.
+They insert the needle through your skin under a local anaesthetic (you will be awake but the area being treated is numb) and drains the fluid through the catheter.
 This procedure is called percutaneous catheter drainage.
-Sometimes surgery is needed to clear the abscess and, if necessary, remove part of your colon.
+You may need surgery to clear the abscess and / or remove part of your colon.

-A large abscess can become a serious problem if the infection leaks out and contaminates areas outside your colon.
+A large abscess can become a serious problem, if the infection leaks out and contaminates areas outside your colon.
 Infections that spread into the abdominal cavity are called peritonitis.
 Peritonitis needs immediate surgery to clean the abdominal cavity and to remove the damaged part of your colon.
 Without surgery, peritonitis can be fatal.